-Should I Learn Castilian Spanish or Latin American Spanish?
+Should I learn Castilian Spanish or Latin American Spanish?
 Coche or carro?
 Conducir or Manejar?
 Bolígrafo or Pluma?
-It’s the notorious language battle royale: Spain Spanish vs. Latin American Spanish.
+It’s the notorious language battle royale: Spain Spanish vs. Latin American Spanish, or Castellano vs Spanish.

 Curious language learners might find themselves faced with the question, “Should I learn Latin American Spanish or Castilian Spanish?”